canarybit/cc-docs/docs/inspector.md

 [Inspector](https://docs.confidentialcloud.io/architecture/#inspector) is CanaryBit's **attestation** service for Confidential Computing setups.

 ## Attestation Overview
-Here we briefly explain a high-level overview of how attestation works within Inspector.
-Inspector acts as a verifier in a remote attestation architecture [RATS architectire](https://datatracker.ietf.org/doc/rfc9334/).
-The used terminology here is based on RATS architecture.
+We start with a high-level overview of how Inspector performs attestation.
+We use the [RFC 9334](https://datatracker.ietf.org/doc/rfc9334/) RATS (Remote ATtestation procedureS) architecture terminology throughout all documentation.
+Inspector performs the role of a verifier in the RATS architecture.

+Attestation is a core concept in confidential computing.
+It is a process where one peer (the "Attester") produces believable information about itself ("Evidence") to enable a remote peer (the "Relying Party") to decide whether to  consider that the Attester is a trustworthy peer.
+Remote attestation procedures are facilitated by Inspector, performing the role of a verifier.
+The successful attestation procedure helps establish a trust relationship between the attester (such as a confidential computing environment) and relying parties.
+CanaryBit supports confidential computing environments instantiated as confidential virtual machines confidential containers.
- Attestation is vital for confidential computing and it verifies the integrity and authenticity of application or data processing inside a trusted execution environment (TEE).
-The successful attestation procedure will estalish the trust between attester which usually locates inside a confidential computing VM (Virtual Machine) and relying parties and ensures that the confidential computing environments has not been tampered with, or compromised.
+Attestation helps assure third parties that the confidential computing environments has not been tampered with or otherwise compromised.

-Inspector attestation service involves the steps below:

-* A confidential computing VM attests its identity and integrity by providing TEE measurements along with other validation data (endorsements) included in attestation report.
+* A confidential computing environment attests its identity and integrity by providing Evidence along with other validation data (endorsements) included in an attestation report.
 * Inspector checks the attestation report against reference values and endorsements to determine its validity and whether specific measurements align with stored values and policies.
 * A relying party uses the returned information from Inspector to determine whether to trust the attester or not.

-### Verifier
+### Inspector

-The verifier or Inspector validates, and assesses the attestation evidence.
-It ensures the integrity and authenticity of attesters by comparing the evidence with stored reference values, endorsements, and policies.
-Based on these checks, Inspector decides whether the attester is trustworthy and should be allowed to process secure data or application.
+CanaryBit Inspector validates and assesses the evidence.
+It further ensures the integrity and authenticity of attesters by comparing the evidence with stored reference values, endorsements, and policies.
+Based on these checks, Inspector produces information helping third party assess whether a specific attester is trustworthy and should be permitted to access resources.

 ### Attester

-The attester is a confidential computing environment or VM that must prove its identity and demonstrate that it has not been tampered with or compromised.
+The attester is a confidential computing environment capable to provide evidence to that can be used to assess its trustworthiness.

-We provide a client (CBclient) to streamline the process of obtaining an evidence from the attesting environment.
-The CBclient uses libraries and tools from AMD, Intel or NVIDIA to handle low-level platform software calls to obtain the evidence.
+CanaryBit provides a client software (**cb-client**) to streamline the process of obtaining an evidence from the attesting environment.
+**cb-client** uses firmware and software support from platform vendors (AMD, Intel, NVIDIA, AMD, and others) to invoke low-level platform calls in order to obtain the evidence.

-The attesting environment is responsible for gathering evidence for the attestation report, either using the AMD, Intel, and NVIDIA tools or another compatible method.
-The attestation report is then sent directly to Inspector (passport model in RATS architecture).
+The attestation report is then sent to Inspector for validation, corresponding to the "passport model" in RATS architecture.

 ### Relying Party

 The relying party which can be data or application owner uses the attestation result returned from Inspector to determine whether to trust the attester and transfer its data or application to the confidential environment.

 ## Attestation Security